Descent of Inanna into the Underworld: The development of a funeral rite

-Themes developed by the myth
+Themes developed

 The myth of Descent of Inanna into the Underworld, reconstructed from several independent myths, offers insight into the Mesopotamians' understanding of the infernal world and the cyclical nature of the seasons.

-The cycle of the seasons
+Cycle of seasons

 In his analysis of Descent of Inanna into the Underworld, historian Thorkild Jacobsen identifies parallels between the ancient myth and the cyclical patterns observed in the natural world.
 He suggests that the narrative functions as an allegory of the seasonal cycle, where the return of life is contingent upon the death of another.
 Following Dumuzi's demise, which permits Inanna's continued existence, the character of Geshtinanna accepts her death to facilitate her brother's rebirth.
 In other instances, the latter is depicted as a barley grain used to make beer, while his sister is shown as a grape from which wine is made.
 The two deities each represent an intoxicating beverage, produced and stored alternately during the periods of the year when their respective gods are in the Underworld.
 In the initial section of Descent of Inanna into the Underworld, the narrative commences during the period when the grain reserves are no longer replenished by the harvest and are gradually consumed without being replenished—resembling the gradual depletion of the goddess as she traverses the seven gates—until only the remnants of dried meat remain on the hooks before the advent of new harvests and the return of the waters of the Apsû, the domain of the god Enki.

 But for researchers less inclined toward naturalistic interpretations, the myth serves to illustrate the theme of seasonal alternation.
 This aspect is thought to originate from the myth of Dumuzi or even from ancient beliefs or traditions linked to the early ages of Uruk, reflecting a transformed view at the time of its writing.